-Common Requirements for the Ph.D. in Psychology
+Common Requirements for the Ph.D. in Psychology ---

-Hours
+common requiremen nes for the final in f sychology Hours

 Departmental Courses:

 PSY 898 (12 hours) 12

 Foreign Language Requirement: One Foreign Language and proficiency in Statistics are required for the doctoral degree.
 Specific proficiency requirements are described in the General Academic Requirements section of the Bulletin.